-Nothing in the Student Code of Conduct shall be in derogation of the power of the president of LC State or his or her duly authorized subordinates to declare a state of emergency on collegeowned or controlled property, and to suspend the procedural and substantive rights specified herein for the duration of the declared emergency.
+Nothing in the Student Code of Conduct shall be in derogation of the power of the president of LC State or his or her duly authorized subordinates to declare a state of emergency on college-owned or controlled property, and to suspend the procedural and substantive rights specified herein for the duration of the declared emergency.
 Any sanctions imposed on any student violating this code or any emergency rules or the lawful order of any college official may be imposed by the president of the college or his or her duly authorized subordinates after such summary proceedings as are reasonable under the circumstances, but such sanctions shall continue only for duration of the emergency.
 Any sanctions, other than those imposed for the duration of the emergency, must be brought under the Student Code of Conduct and, with respect to those proceedings, students are guaranteed all substantive and procedural rights specified herein.

-C. Investigation and Determination by the vice president for Student Affairs include, if possible, an interview with the student whereby the student is informed of the alleged violation and given an opportunity to deny or explain it.
+C. Investigation and Determination by the vice president for Student Affairs

+The vice president for Student Affairs shall receive all student judicial complaints and shall investigate all complaints against students alleged to have violated the Student Code of Conduct or may delegate investigative and/or adjudicative responsibilities.
+The investigation should include, if possible, an interview with the student whereby the student is informed of the alleged violation and given an opportunity to deny or explain it.
 The vice president for Student Affairs, after whatever investigation he or she deems necessary has been conducted, shall make a determination of whether, based on a preponderance of the evidence, i.e., more likely than not, the student violated the Student Code of Conduct.
 If the vice president for Student Affairs determines that a student violated the Student Code of Conduct, he or she shall write a report identifying the alleged violation and set forth his or her determination of the sanction imposed.
-Allegations of discrimination and sex-based harassment, and retaliation will be investigated by the college's Title IX Coordinator or his or her designee.
+Allegations of discrimination and sexual harassment, and retaliation will be investigated by the college's Title IX Coordinator or his or her designee.
 Respondents alleged to have engaged in a form of sex/gender-based violence will be given notice prior to the initial interview in the investigative process.